Rick Astley discography

 Astley's second studio album, Hold Me in Your Arms, was modesty successful when compared to its predecessor.
 Released in November 1988, it has since been certified gold in the US and platinum in the UK.
-The album peaked at number 8 on the UK Albums Chart (scoring three top ten singles there) and number 19 on the US Billboard 200 (scoring one top ten single).
+The album peaked at No. 8 on the UK Albums Chart (scoring three top ten singles there) and No. 19 on the US Billboard 200 (scoring one top ten single).
 The lead single, "She Wants to Dance with Me" became a hit, reaching the top ten or top twenty in various countries worldwide.
 In Europe, "Take Me to Your Heart" and "Hold Me in Your Arms" were released as the second and third singles, respectively.
-"Giving Up on Love" was released as the second single in the US, reaching #38.
+"Giving Up on Love" was released as the second single in the US, reaching No. 38.
 It was later released in some countries in Europe as the fourth and final single off.
 A cover of The Temptations' "Ain't Too Proud to Beg" was released as the third and last single in the US and Japan, becoming a minor US hit, peaking at #89.

 Astley's third studio album, Free, was released in March 1991.
-It peaked at number 9 on the UK Albums Chart and number 31 on the US Billboard 200.
+It peaked at No. 9 on the UK Albums Chart and No. 31 on the US Billboard 200.
 It was his first album not to be produced by the noted production team of Stock Aitken Waterman.
-The album featured one single that became a top ten hit in the US and the UK, "Cry for Help".
+The album featured one single that became a top-ten hit in the US and the UK, "Cry for Help".
 Two additional singles, "Move Right Out" and "Never Knew Love" were less successful.

 Astley's fourth studio album, Body & Soul, was released in September 1993.
-It peaked at number 185 on the US Billboard 200 but failed to chart in the UK.
-Two singles were released from the album, "The Ones You Love" and "Hopelessly", however, both singles failed to reach the top twenty in the US or UK.
+It peaked at No. 185 on the US Billboard 200 but failed to chart in the UK.
+Two singles were released from the album, "The Ones You Love" and "Hopelessly", however, both singles failed to reach the top-twenty in the US or UK.
 After this album, Astley left the music business for several years and released no new material until 2001.